BiDAlab/UWF4DR-Benchmark/src/README.md

   employed in the paper for each task, starting from the official UWF4DR dataset.

 - `models/`
-  Model architecture definitions and utility functions for loading pretrained models (both CNNs, ViT-B/16, RETFound, and fusion MLP models).
+  Model architecture definitions and utility functions for loading pretrained models, including CNN architectures (MobileNetV2 and ResNet18), ViT-B/16, RETFound, and fusion MLP models.
   No trained model weights are stored in this repository.

 - `preprocessing/`
   Deterministic preprocessing pipelines for spatial-domain and frequency-domain